codepr/webcrawler/README.md

 ### Improvements

-Given the freedom of the task, I sticked with the simplest solution, more akin to a PoC showing the core features, there's plenty of room for improvements for a production-ready solution, mostly dependents of the purpose of the software:
+There's plenty of room for improvements for a production-ready solution, mostly dependents of the purpose of the software:

 - REST interface to ingest jobs and query, probably behind a load-balancer
 - crawling logic with persistent state, persistent queue for links to crawl